bryanforbes/Erasmus/README.md

 * `$creeds` - List the supported creeds
 * `$help <command>` - Get more information about a specific command

+## Data Privacy Policy

+Erasmus stores the following data:

+* A user's internal Discord ID (a [snowflake](https://discord.com/developers/docs/reference#snowflakes)) ONLY if they set a preferred version (this can be deleted using `$unsetversion`)
+* A guild's internal Discord ID (a [snowflake](https://discord.com/developers/docs/reference#snowflakes)) ONLY if a guild administrator sets a preferred version for the guild (this can be deleted using `unsetguildversion`)

+While Erasmus uses message content to determine when it should execute a command, **no message content is ever stored**.

 ## Setup

 Ensure that [Poetry](https://poetry.eustace.io/) is installed